bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 * `config.active_record.schema_migrations_table_name` lets you set a string to be used as the name of the schema migrations table.

-* `config.active_record.pluralize_table_names` specifies whether Rails will look for singular or plural table names in the database.
+* `config.active_record.pluralize_table_names` specifies whether Quails will look for singular or plural table names in the database.
 If set to `true` (the default), then the Customer class will use the `customers` table.
 If set to false, then the Customer class will use the `customer` table.

 * `config.active_record.default_timezone` determines whether to use `Time.local` (if set to `:local`) or `Time.utc` (if set to `:utc`) when pulling dates and times from the database.
 The default is `:utc`.